Vini2/phables/docs/graph_stats.md

 ![](images/histogram_n_nodes.png)

-## Plot heatmaps and hierarchically-clustered heatmaps
+## Plot heatmaps

-You can plot heatmaps and hierarchically-clustered heatmaps for correlations of all the graph statistics.
+You can plot heatmaps for correlations of all the graph statistics as follows.

 ```python
 # Use Pearson correlation